Ze-Rax/TrackmaniaFlagRush/Documentation/Mode settings.md

 # Gamemode settings

-Server owners can adjust the behaviour of the gamemode to a certain extend by simply changing settings in the match settings file (sometimes also referred to as maplist) that is used when starting the server.
+Server owners can adjust the behaviour of the gamemode to a certain extent by simply changing settings in the match settings file (sometimes also referred to as the maplist) that is used when starting the server.

 FlagRush provides a long list of settings to customize the experience to your liking, including settings to change the general match progression (timelimit, flag score limit, ...) or mid round gameplay (flag carrier penalties, collisions, ...).